 This feature is largely due to genes coming from the Sphynx breed of cat and is a result of cross-breeding.

-Due to the munchkin genes that they have in them, a Bambino cat can also be considered to be a dwarf breed.
+Due to the munchkin genes that they have in them, a Bambino cat can also be considered a dwarf breed.

 Their short legs limit their ability to jump, unlike other cats.
 That said, their short legs do not limit their active nature at all!

 Other physical features of a Bambino cat are its large ears, which stand upright.